Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/sip-request.md

 # SIP:request

 The `sip:request` command is used to send a SIP `INFO`, `NOTIFY,` or `MESSAGE` request on an established call, which is an in-dialog request.
-This allows an application to send SIP messages during a call, such as transmitting metadata to the calling SIP endpoint using a SIP INFO message.
+This command allows an application to send SIP messages during a call, such as transmitting metadata to the calling SIP endpoint using a SIP `INFO` message.

 ```json
 {